adobe/aio-theme/README.md

 ### Using GitHub repository templates

-To initialize a site repository, you can also use of the available templates in GitHub:
+To initialize a site repository, you can also use one of the available templates in GitHub:

 * [Documentation site template](https://github.com/adobe/gatsby-theme-parliament-documentation/)
 * [Platform site template](https://github.com/adobe/gatsby-theme-parliament-platform/) WIP